 - Steel parts are color-coded based on their tensile strength in megapascals (MPa). - High strength steel is defined as any steel with a tensile strength of 340 MPa or higher. - Steel repair and welding procedures vary depending on the tensile strength of the parts involved.
-NOTE: These illustrations are for general reference only.
-Some body parts, such as the front pillars, are constructed from multiple layers of different tensile strength steels.
-Always refer to the body repair manual body construction section for specific steel tensile strength information.

-1,500 MPa (HOT STAMP) STEEL LOCATIONS1,500 MPa steel is stronger than ordinary steel, so it can help protect vehicle occupants while reducing overall vehicle weight to improve fuel efficiency.
+1,500 MPa (HOT STAMP) STEEL LOCATIONS

+1,500 MPa steel is stronger than ordinary steel, so it can help protect vehicle occupants while reducing overall vehicle weight to improve fuel efficiency.

-The numbered parts in the diagrams below are constructed of 1,500 MPa steel:
+The numbered parts in the diagram below are constructed of 1,500 MPa steel: